livebg/artwork/README.md

 For a thumb to be returned as matching, all of the following must be true:

-- It must me the smallest thumb which is still larger than the requested width, scaled for the current resolution.
+- It must be the smallest thumb which is still larger than the requested width, scaled for the current resolution.
 - If the requested thumb has a label (including a blank one, like in `400x_`), the thumb must match the requested label.